 directors.
 Most of them rested on allegations that the directors were

 feathering their personal nests at the corporation's expense, but a few

 appeared to charge nothing worse than negligence, bad judgment, or even misplaced altruism on the part of the defendant directors.

 Date of Authorship for this Version

 Bishop, Joseph, "Sitting Ducks and Decoy Ducks: New Trends in the Indemnification of Corporate Directors and Officers" (1968).
 Faculty Scholarship Series.
-Paper 2830.
+2830.